-Waxahachie ISD prepares for the 24th annual “Drop Everything and Read” Day on February 26, 2021.
+Waxahachie ISD enjoyed the 24th annual “Drop Everything and Read” Day on February 26, 2021.

 D.E.A.R.
-Day partners and friends will be invited to share, through email to a matched teacher, how reading is valuable in both work and home.
-In addition, the district asks partners and friends share their favorite childhood books, favorite places to read along with a picture of themselves reading at work or home and wearing their D.E.A.R.
-Day ribbon, which will be sent ahead of time.
-Please email responses to Melissa Cobb, Director of Partners in Education, or call (972) 923-4614 x21615.
+Day partners and friends were invited to share, through email to a matched teacher, how reading is valuable in both work and home.
+In addition, the district asked partners and friends to share their favorite childhood books, favorite places to read along with a picture of themselves reading at work or home and wearing their D.E.A.R.
+Day ribbon, which was sent ahead of time.

 D.E.A.R.
 Day has become an anticipated event throughout Waxahachie as volunteers around the community participate year after year.